 About Julia Cumes

 I'm a South African-born photographer based on Cape Cod, Massachusetts.
 I'm passionate about story telling and capturing real moments of human connection and intimacy.
-I'm particularly invested in exploring stories about the struggles women and girls face as well wildlife conservation and education and have worked on many projects focused on these issues in Africa and East Asia.
+I'm particularly invested in exploring stories about the struggles women and girls face as well education and conservation and have worked on many projects focused on these issues in Africa and East Asia.

 I first fell in love with photography as a teenager in apartheid-era South Africa when I began shooting black and white film and printing my own work.
 Since then, I've completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and have been working as a photographer ever since.